 The two continued until all the scores were recorded and highlighted.

 After Ms. Sneed typed the remaining data in the table, she sat back and studied the table.
 She squinted at the colors and furrowed her brow.
 “What the —?

 “I know,” said Mrs. Brown.
 “Don’t overthink it, though.
 We’ll go for two out of three.
-For example, if a child has two yellows and one green, we’ll mark him as average.”
+For example, if a child has two yellows and one green, we’ll mark them as average.”